Washington DC Marijuana Cultivation License

 Can Licensed Marijuana Cultivators Hold Other Cannabis Licenses in Washington DC?

 Pursuant to Chapter 5401.8 of the D.C.
-Municipal Regulations, a cultivation center licensee in D.C. may hold up to one dispensary organization license.
-However, the licensed cultivator may not hold a testing laboratory license.
+Municipal Regulations, a cultivation center licensee in D.C. may a retailer or manufacturer license.
+However, the licensed cultivator is not eligible for an internet retailer, courier, or testing laboratory license.

 In this section: